Postgraduate Course

 Teaching

-• The course requires private study.
+• The course also requires private study.

-• We host a very active programme of research seminars
+• We host a very active programme of research seminars.

 Assessment

 • Full-year modules are most often examined using a three-hour examination, and half-year modules by a two-hour examination.
-All elements are required and applicants with a non-science background should be aware of the requirement to pass statistics.
+All elements are required - applicants with a non-science background should be aware of the requirement to pass statistics.

 Dissertation

-• An original psychological study carried out under the supervision of a staff member
+• An original psychological study carried out under the supervision of a staff member.

-• Maximum of 10,000 words, written up as a research report
+• Maximum of 10,000 words, written up as a research report.

 Fees and funding